- Bachelor of Arts in Applied Linguistics

 - World language through the 2002 level (0-9):

-Students must complete foreign languages courses through level 2002 in one world language or demonstrate equivalent proficiency through examination (e.g., Advanced Placement, CLEP, or other approved examination procedures).
+Students must complete world language courses through level 2002 in one world language or demonstrate equivalent proficiency through examination (e.g., Advanced Placement, CLEP, or other approved examination procedures).
 American Sign Language (ASL) may now be taken for your entire four-semester language series.

 - Less commonly taught World language (3):